Hazdan/Hazdan/README.md

   </a>
 </p>

-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning NeoVim.

 - 👾 I would like to develop **1001** games